psychdatascience/FDS-CourseTwo/PossNewFDS2CourseOutline.md

-Certainly!
-Designing a machine learning course for students who are already familiar with Python and basic data science libraries is a great way to introduce them to this exciting field.
-Here's a structured outline for your course, focusing on popular machine learning techniques in an order that gradually increases in complexity:

-### Course Title: Introduction to Machine Learning with Python

 #### **Module 1: Introduction to Machine Learning**

 - **Week 1: Overview of Machine Learning**
   - Definition and applications of machine learning
   - Types of machine learning: Supervised, Unsupervised, Reinforcement Learning
   - Introduction to the machine learning workflow: Data Collection, Preprocessing, Model Training, Evaluation, Deployment

 #### **Module 2: Supervised Learning - Basics**

 - **Week 2: Regression Techniques**
   - Linear Regression
   - Polynomial Regression